UBC-Astrophysics/ObsPlan/README.md

-This package consists of three python scripts to work with LIGO/Virgo probability maps to generate an observing plan.
+This package consists of four python scripts to work with LIGO/Virgo probability maps to generate an observing plan.

 # ObsPlan